 Mutters R, Warnes SL, The method used to dry washed hands affects the number and type of transient and residential bacteria remaining on the skin, Journal of Hospital Infection.
+This was an independent study funded by Dyson Technology Ltd, Malmesbury, UK, but the company was not involved in the design, execution, and analysis of the results.

 Background: Widespread antibiotic resistance has led to fears that we are entering a pre28 antibiotic era and the relatively simple premise of hand washing to reduce transfer of bacteria and viruses has never been more important.
 Much of the emphasis has been on handwashing technique, type of soap and maintaining compliance but effective drying of the hands is just as important.